Stefafrontani/typescript_notes/README.md

 -   Objects/Classes can decide to implement a given interface to work with a function

 The general picture is: we have some functionX that implements interfaxeY.
 If we create objectA and objectB and want to make them work with functionX, those objects must satisfy the interfaceY

+## Classes

+Blueprint to create an object with some fields (values) and methods (functions) to represent a thing